Bernardino Caballero

-Juan Bernardino Caballero de Añasco y Melgarejo (20 May 1839, Ybycuí, Paraguay – 26 February 1912, Asunción) was a Paraguayan War veteran, the President of Paraguay from 1880 until 1886 and founder of the Colorado Party.
-He was the leading political figure in Paraguay from early-post-war period until the Liberal revolution of 1904.
+Bernardino Caballero de Añazco Melgarejo y Genes (20 May 1839, Ybycuí, Paraguay – 26 February 1912, Asunción) was a Paraguayan military officer and politician.
+He was a General during the Paraguayan War.
+He was installed as President of Paraguay after a 1880 coup, serving from September 1880 to November 1886.
+He was term limited from serving another consecutive term, so he guaranteed that he would be succeeded by his close friend Patricio Escobar.

+He was the founder of the Colorado Party in September 1887, the largest political party in Paraguay currently, along with the Liberal Party in second position.

 Early life

 Born in Ybycuí, Caballero was a descendant of Spanish nobility, the son of Jose Ramón Caballero de Anazco (a descendant from Túpac Huallpa through Inca Garcilaso de la Vega) and his wife Melchora Inés Melgarejo y Genés.
 Married twice, to María de la Concepción Díaz de Bedoya and to Julia Álvarez.
 From the first marriage he had two children, Ramon Caballero de Bedoya, married to Martha Cahen, and had issue, and Melchora Caballero de Bedoya, married to her distant cousin Carlos Francisco Saguier Pereira.
 Outside of his marriages he had a further 90 children, all formally recognized by him, and thus today he has myriad descendants.